A cave is a womb in the Earth.

 As beings capable of creating a musical note, we can swim within a cenote and discover its frequency purely by humming.
 This is confirmed by the resonance (read pressure) of the air around our ears.
 While it may appear subjective upon first reading, there is no mistaking it in practice The name Delphi comes from the same root as δελφύς meaning “womb”.

-Sacred caves resonate at tones which are inaudible to the human ear.
+Caves resonate at tones that are inaudible.
 These are Earth’s natural resonances and because they are too deep to detect audibly we feel them in other parts of our body instead.
-In fact our chakras resonate with them and this is how wisdom is conveyed.
+In fact, our chakras resonate with them and this is how wisdom is conveyed.

 Through experimentation with sound our ancestors worked out that certain caves provided a much deeper “fall” than other caves; a priestess could attune to a more resonant wisdom when using a certain space.
 In fact they discovered that caves within mountains worked especially well because the mountain acted as a natural resonator.
 When it was windy, wind pressure and sheer around the natural landscape acted to literally “move” the mountain.
 Granite summits were especially prized because of their density and quartz composition.
-In fact infrasound and granite go hand in hand when we discuss these “sonic temples”.
+In fact, granite and quartz go hand in hand when we discuss these “sonic temples”.